 MENOPAUSE: Density usually decreases after menopause, but not always.

-AROMOTASE INHIBITORS AND TAMOXIFEN: The use of these cancer drugs decreases density
+AROMATASE INHIBITORS AND TAMOXIFEN: The use of these cancer drugs decreases density.

-Dense breasts make it harder for doctors to spot cancer because BOTH CANCER AND DENSE TISSUE APPEAR WHITE on mammograms.
+Dense breasts make it harder for doctors to spot cancer because both cancer and dense tissue appear white on mammograms.
 A camouflage effect is created.
-Fatty tissue allows greater x-ray penetration and shows as black or dark grey on a mammogram; the contrast makes cancer easier to detect in fatty breasts.
-Mammograms are 98% accurate in women with fatty breasts, but only 50% accurate in women with the densest breasts (Extremely Dense Breasts/ Category D, >75% dense tissue).
+Why is cancer easier to see in a fatty breast?
+Fatty tissue allows greater X-ray penetration and shows as black or dark grey on a mammogram; the contrast makes cancer easier to detect in fatty breasts.

 Tomosynthesis (3D mammogram) is available in a few provinces as a screening tool, but for now is mostly used as a diagnostic tool.
 It increases the detection of invasive cancer by an additional 1-2 cancers per 1000 women.
 However, its effectiveness declines as the density increases.
-Tomosynthesis does not detect as many cancers in women with the densest breasts (women with over 75% dense tissue/ Extremely Dense Breasts).
+Tomosynthesis does not detect as many cancers in women with the densest breasts (Category D).

 Supplementary ultrasound detects more cancers in dense breasts than Tomosynthesis.
 The evidence for the past 40 years shows that mammography is not enough for women with dense breasts.

-Women with the highest level of density (Category D: >75% dense tissue) are 4-6 times more likely to get cancer than women with the lowest (Category A: <25 % dense tissue).
+Women with the highest level of density (Category D) are 4-6 times more likely to get cancer than women with the lowest (Category A).

-As well, since mammograms detect about 50% of cancers in dense breasts vs. 98% in fatty breasts, cancer found in dense breasts is usually detected at a later stage, possibly making prognosis worse.
+Since mammograms miss about 40% of cancers in the densest breasts, cancer found in dense breasts is often detected at a later stage, possibly making the prognosis worse.